david-lafontant/bookstore/README.md

 - Open the repository with `cd bookstore`.
 - Use your favorite editor, for VSCode user type `code .`.
 - Open the terminal of your code editor and type `npm i`.
-- Then type `npm run start" to launch the application.
+- Then type `npm run start` to launch the application.

 ## Built With